Dimitris-Tzilopoylos/GoRest/README.md

-A Simple Go App For Creating JSON REST APIs
+A Go Application that provides REST API over your Postgres.
+It is just a side project built in my spare time